 Asia’s Cauldron: The South China Sea and the End of a Stable Pacific by Robert D. Kaplan—US-China competition through the lens of geopolitics

-The Revenge of Geography: What the Map Tells Us About Coming Conflicts and the Battle Against Fate by Robert D. Kaplan—A thought-provoking view of world politics
+The Revenge of Geography: What the Map Tells Us About Coming Conflicts and the Battle Against Fate by Robert D. Kaplan—Geopolitical analysis illuminates history and world politics

 Monsoon: The Indian Ocean and the Future of American Power by Robert D. Kaplan—The geopolitical reality behind the “pivot to Asia”